 In many ways, being a renter curbs the potential of DIY-lovers.
-You can’t just decide to disassemble and repaint your cabinetry, nor can you one day decide that you’d really like to take down the wall between your dining room and kitchen.
+You can’t just decide to disassemble and repaint your cabinetry (maybe you could purchase some new cabinet designs with landlord permission), nor can you one day decide that you’d really like to take down the wall between your dining room and kitchen.
 Even the lack of a proper workspace can impede DIY projects.
 But some handy geniuses have figured out how to make crafts and improvement projects work for small spaces, so we’ve compiled a list of our top 10 blogs to help you make your apartment and everything in it as unique as you are.

 This website is kind of a one-stop shop for all things apartment, from lifestyle articles to design tips and — you guessed it — DIY.
 These project ideas will help you resurrect a chair destroyed by your precious cat, make your IKEA furniture a little more useful, and make your dining set into something Instagram-worthy.

 Supremely girly but informative nonetheless, this blog focuses on smaller projects that can either improve your apartment or serve as gifts for friends.
 (Think: homemade jewelry boxes, decorative pillows, photo frames, and sparkly calendars.)
 The instructions are simple and photo-rich, so it’s a great starting point for those who aspire to craft.

 The best part of this blog — aside from all the innovative ideas, of course — is the variety of filters for finding your next project.
 You can sort by difficulty level, materials, cost, and technique, so you should be able to find a match for whatever you’re looking to get your hands dirty with.
 Whether you’re planning a New Year’s Eve party or need to unify a set of mismatched vases, you’ll find your inspiration on Design Sponge.